tkidman/rally-round/readme.md

 * enable cloudfront
 * Better logging for manual events parsing
 * Better logging generally
+* knapsack problem for drop rounds ✓
+* double points for endurance rounds ✓
+* double points for non superrally ✓
+* Team as text only ✓

 RBR support
 * vehicle config (maybe just text for a while)
 * pull event data from website, only require event id to configure.

-RSC support
-* knapsack problem for drop rounds
-* double points for endurance rounds
-* double points for non superrally
-* Team as text only